toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 Another change introduced in this space is to restrict room types to only offer 2 bed type configuration options.
 It is not possible anymore to specify that a given room type can be offered in 3 or more possible configurations and have guest choose between 3 or more configurations at time of booking.

+#### Extra Bedding Definition

-Expedia all streamlined the management of extra bedding configuration.
+Expedia also streamlined the management of extra bedding configuration.
 It used to be managed as amenities under a room type in V1.
 It is now part of the room type resource.
 Partners who support extra beds like crib or rollaway can now give this information as part of the room type resource definition, along with any extra charge that customers might incur should they request these extra beds at the property.

 Example of how extra beds are provided within the room type resource:
 ```json